-Materials on this Web site were produced and/or compiled by the Atlantic Canada Opportunities Agency for the purpose of providing Canadians with direct access to information about the programs and services offered by the Government of Canada.
-The material on this site is covered by the provisions of the Copyright Act
+Materials on this website were produced and/or compiled by the Atlantic Canada Opportunities Agency for the purpose of providing Canadians with access to information about the programs and services offered by the Government of Canada.
+You may use and reproduce the materials as follows:

 - Exercise due diligence in ensuring the accuracy of the materials reproduced;

-of the Government of Canada, including the "Canada" wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without written authorization.
-Request for authorization from the Treasury Board of Canada Secretariat may be addressed to firstname.lastname@example.org
+The official symbols ofthe Government of Canada, including the Canada Wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.

 Links to Web sites not under the control of the Government of Canada are provided solely for the convenience of visitors.
 The government is not responsible for the accuracy, currency or the reliability of the content.
 The government does not offer any guarantee in that regard and is not responsible for the information found through these links, nor does it endorse the sites and their content.